 - Doctor testimony indicating that your sickness could only have come through mold exposure

-As you can see, exposure to mold workers’ compensation cases require a careful approach and a thoughtful and intelligent case.
+As you can see, exposure to mold workers’ compensation cases requires a careful approach and a thoughtful and intelligent case.
 If you are suffering from mold exposure and need help getting the compensation you deserve, please contact us today.
 We will fight for your rights and get you the money you need to recover.